GeekoIsaGeek/libra/README.md

-# Bookly is going to be the E-library!
+# Bookly is going to be the yet another E-library app!